-Whale watching Ecuador has become very popular along the country’s Pacific coast from late June to early October, every year a large number of Humpback Whales make a more than 4000 miles trip from Antarctica´s cold waters in order to mate and spawn in the Equatorial line warm waters.
+Whale watching in Ecuador has become very popular along the country’s Pacific coast, from late June to early October.
+Every year a large number of Humpback Whales make the more than 4,000-mile trip from Antarctica’s cold waters in order to mate and spawn in the warm waters of the equator.

-The number of whales that are seen off the coast of Ecuador can change year by year, but ranges are between 400 and 2000.
+The number of whales that are seen off the coast of Ecuador can change year-by-year, but they range between 400 and 2,000.
 The first to arrive are the young males, who travel in large pods and stay fairly close to the coastline.
-Females that got pregnant the year before are the last to return to the tropical waters due to their extra weight in order to give birth.
-The hot water is important for the survival of the newborns, they would never survive in the cold waters of Antarctica due to their lack of a protecting fat layer.
+Females that got pregnant the previous year are the last to return to the tropical waters, due to their extra weight in order to give birth.
+The hot water is important for the survival of the newborns.
+They would never survive in the cold waters of Antarctica, due to the lack of a protective layer of fat.

-In Ecuador, humpback whales are seen more commonly along the northern and central parts of the coast.
+In Ecuador, humpback whales are commonly seen along the northern and central parts of the coast.
 Some of the best places for whale watching in Ecuador are Puerto Lopez, Salinas, Bahia de Caraquez and Mompiche.
-Puerto Lopez is a particularly attractive destination for whale watching because it offers tours to nearby Isla de la Plata and the Machalilla National Park.
+Puerto Lopez is a particularly attractive destination for whale watching, as it offers tours to nearby Isla de la Plata and the Machalilla National Park.

-Contact our travel experts to organize this unique experience while you are visit Ecuador.0
+Contact our travel experts to organize this unique experience while you are visiting Ecuador.0